 My question is, what terms do I need to take in consideration for my research?

 Several common issues are part of the decision-making process in every storage acquisition.
 You need to get information from each vendor on how well their proposed solution will fit within your environment and budget.
+These questions include:

 Power consumption/floor space requirements